Welcome to the Trustee Academy

 If you have not registered for Trustee Academy individual courses or the series, please see the course details and follow the links to register.
 Once you have registered and received login information, return to this page.

-NOTE: If you are trying to access the Trustee Academy through a joint-partnership with your state library, please select the appropriate state link to proceed: Kansas, Kentucky, Missouri, Nebraska, Nevada, New Jersey, North Dakota, South Dakota, Utah or Virginia.
+NOTE: If you are trying to access the Trustee Academy through a joint-partnership with your state library, please select the appropriate state link to proceed: Kansas, Kentucky, Maryland, Missouri, Nebraska, Nevada, New Jersey, North Dakota, South Dakota, Utah or Virginia.